Launch App

 NOTE: Passkey functionality has only been tested for Chrome & Brave browsers.

-The main costs to interact with Templar are the gas fees for sending a token (e.g., Bitcoin Layer 1 fees, which vary by network conditions), the origination fees to open a loan (when applicable), and the interest paid to borrow against your assets (based on market rates).
+The main costs to interact with Templar are the gas fees for sending a token (e.g., Bitcoin Layer 1 fees, which vary by network conditions), and the interest paid to borrow against your assets (based on market rates).

 No. Templar explicitly avoids rehypothecation.
 Deposited assets are safely held via MPC custody and never reused for lending or yield farming elsewhere.